oesteban/RegSeg/README.rst

 ========================================================

-RegSeg, is a simultaneous segmentation and registration method that uses active contours without edges (ACWE) extracted from structural images.
+RegSeg is a simultaneous segmentation and registration method that uses active contours without edges (ACWE) extracted from structural images.
 The contours evolve through a free-form deformation field supported by the B-spline basis to optimally map the contours onto the data in the target